 Mario Puzo, said, “Great men are not born great, they grow great”

 The above statement is quite bold.
 It glorifies Puzo’s personal experience that no one can deny.
-But this phrase is not just a quote but has a deep meaning to it.
+That’s not just another quote.
+It manifests the truth that every creative rebel must understand.

 He wasn’t an established author until he wrote “The Godfather.”